 Papier mâché cup

 For a handmade desk accessory, use your paper wrapping to craft a cup from papier mâché.
 Tear the paper into strips, then mix one part plain flour with two parts water to create a paste.
 If it’s lumpy, you can use a whisk to make it smooth.
 Pick your favourite mug from your kitchen to use as a mould, then cover it in foil.
 Dip the strip into the paste, then smooth it onto the foil-covered cup.
 Repeat this process until the cup is fully covered in paper strips.
 Let it dry overnight, then remove it from the foil.
-You’ll have a Papier cup ready to be filled with your favourite pens.
+You’ll have a Papier cup ready to be filled with your favorite pens.